The Great Silence: Plot

 Henry Pollicut and two other bounty killers murder a man named Gordon and his wife.
 To prevent Gordon's son from giving them away, one of the killers slices the boy's throat, rendering him permanently mute.
 Pollicut becomes a corrupt Utah banker and judge of peace.

 Years later in 1898, Gordon's son, now going by the moniker "Silence", operates on a principle whereby he provokes his enemies into drawing their weapons first so he can kill them in self-defense with his Mauser C96.
 A severe blizzard has swept the frontier, bringing privation to the town of Snow Hill.
 As a result, much of the community is forced to steal in order to survive.
-Pollicut, seeking to make a profit by attaining their property after they are killed, places prices on the thieves' heads, attracting the attention of a bounty killer gang led by "Loco".
+Pollicut, seeking to make a profit by attaining their property after they are killed, places prices on the thieves' heads, attracting the attention of a bounty killer gang, which also lists "Loco."
 As they prey on the outlaws, Silence works with the bandits and their allies to fight against the killers.

 One of the outlaws, James Middleton, leaves the safety of the group to be with his wife, Pauline.
-James is subsequently killed by Loco when he takes Pauline hostage.
-Vengeful, Pauline writes to Silence, requesting him to kill Loco.
-Meanwhile, the newly-elected Governor, hoping to have order maintained before declaring an amnesty regarding the outlaws, assigns the righteous but bumbling soldier Gideon Burnett as the sheriff of Snow Hill.
+He is subsequently killed by Loco when he takes Pauline hostage.
+Vengeful, Pauline writes to Silence, asking him to kill Loco.
+Meanwhile, the newly elected governor, hoping to have order maintained before declaring an amnesty regarding the outlaws, appoints the righteous but bumbling soldier Gideon Burnett as the sheriff of Snow Hill.
 On his way, Burnett encounters the outlaws, who steal his horse for food.
-After getting lost in the snow, he finds a stagecoach travelling to Snow Hill, on which he meets Silence, and later, Loco.
+After getting lost in the snow, Burnett finds a stagecoach travelling to Snow Hill, on which he meets Silence, and later, Loco.
 Upon arrival, Silence meets Pauline, who promises to raise his reward.

 Pauline attempts to sell her house to Pollicut, who demands that she becomes his mistress – his reason for putting a bounty on her husband.
 Pauline bitterly refuses.
-Silence leaves for the town saloon, and attempts to provoke Loco into drawing.
-Instead, Loco savagely beats him before Silence fights back.
-Angered, Loco attempts to shoot him, but he is stopped by Burnett, who arrests him for attempted murder and prepares to take him to a prison in Tonopah.
-Before leaving, Burnett requests that the townspeople provide food for the outlaws.
+Silence leaves for the town saloon and attempts to provoke Loco into drawing.
+Instead, Loco savagely beats Silence before Silence fights back.
+Angered, Loco attempts to shoot Silence, but he is stopped by Burnett, who arrests him for attempted murder and prepares to take him to a prison in Tonopah.
+Before leaving, Burnett requests that the townsfolk provide food for the outlaws.
 Meanwhile, Pauline becomes romantically and sexually involved with Silence while tending his wounds.